Boworadet Rebellion: The rebellion breaks out

 Aerodrome, and entered the northern suburbs, occupied the area around Bang Khen.
 The rebels consisting of the Korat, Phetchaburi, and Udon Regiments, together with a cavalry unit and several artillery batteries set up a stronghold near the Lak Si train station, using machine guns and cavalry.
-They called themselves the "National Salvation Group" (Thai: คณะกู้บ้านเมือง; RTGS: Khana Ku Ban Mueang) and their attempt the "Deer Plan" (Thai: แผนล้อมกวาง; RTGS: Phaen Lom Kwang).
+They called themselves the "National Salvation Group" (Thai: คณะกู้บ้านเมือง; RTGS: Khana Ku Ban Mueang) and their attempt the "Siege Deer Plan" (Thai: แผนล้อมกวาง; RTGS: Phaen Lom Kwang).

 Stalemate

 Boworadet probably hoped that at least some Bangkok army units would join him and the king would show his preference by remaining strictly neutral and non-committal.
 The rebels aimed to bring nine upcountry garrisons to besiege the city, but only three moved to the city's northern outskirts while the others hesitated or were repelled by pro-government garrisons.
 Boworadet tried to persuade other forces to join him, including the Royal Thai Navy, which instead declared itself neutral.
 The commander-in-chief of the navy withdrew his battleships from the capital and sailed to ports in the south.

 The rapid advance of the rebel army, the seizure of Don Mueang airport, and the withdrawal of the navy struck panic into the government.
-Even more discouraging was the fact that in the face of the royalist counter-revolution, the Promoters themselves were not unified.
+Even more discouraging was that in the face of the royalist counter-revolution, the Promoters themselves were not unified.
 Some members of Colonel Phraya Songsuradet's senior military clique showed their reluctance to fight the rebels, and Songsuradet and Colonel Phra Prasas themselves left the country a few days before the rebellion and refused to return.
 For thirty hours Phahon tried to negotiate a peaceful resolution.

 Neither side wanted a shooting war, and most of the salvoes were propaganda.
 The People's Party put out radio broadcasts and leaflets damning the Boworadet forces as "rebels" and "bandits".
 In reply, the besiegers dropped leaflets on the city from aeroplanes, accusing the People's Party of restraining the king.

 Major Luang Seri Somroeng Rit (Thai: พันตรีหลวงเสรีเริงฤทธิ์) was appointed (under truce) to ask the rebels to surrender, under a government offer of amnesty.
 He was seized and made a hostage.

 Faced with the prospect of a full-scale battle to remove the existing leadership, Boworadet adopted a more conciliatory approach by entering into negotiations in which he called on the government to allow the king a greater political role.
 On 13 October, Boworadet sent another ultimatum to the government.
 The rebel leaders backed down from their original demand for the government to resign as troops in the provinces they counted on failed to march on Bangkok and all the units in Bangkok remained loyal to the government.
 The second ultimatum presented the following demands: